Cardiff Science Festival kicks off delving deep into one of humanity’s most explored questions: “Is time-travel possible?”

-As part of the Royal Astronomical Society’s 200th anniversary, honorary lecturer Dr Edward Gomez delivers a lecture about time-travel and its infinite possibilities.
+As part of the Royal Astronomical Society’s 200th anniversary, and kicking off Cardiff’s Science Festival, an honorary lecturer from Cardiff University reflected on time-travel and its infinite possibilities to an engaged audience.

 “People would like to go back and change something that they did wrong.
 Everybody has a thing or things that they feel like they could have done better at some point in the past.
 Or just reliving an experience.
 Going back in time and having one more afternoon with your grandparents. “

-“Those type of things are what make fiction interesting.
-They are just another device to explore what the human condition is.”
+It is these types of things which make fiction interesting, he goes on to argue.
+“It is just another device to explore what the human condition is.”